 Introduction to Content Delivery Networks

-We’ll get started here with an introduction to Content Delivery Networks.
-A CDN, as the name implies, is a network.
+We’ll get started here with an introduction to Content Delivery Networks, and will start with this question: what is a CDN?
+A CDN, as the name implies, is a content delivery network.
 Specifically, it’s a network of computer servers that are distributed around the world.

 These servers are configured to help content creators deliver content to users.
 This content could be video, audio, images, text, large file downloads, or any other type of digital information.